OUR TEAM

 CORE STAFF

-Sean comes to Binners’ Project with over 10 years working in social services - both in frontline and leadership roles - with a focus on mental health and addictions.
-Along the way he has gained valuable insight into running a social enterprise through his work at Starworks Packaging & Assembly and has spent time working in the DTES as the manager of the East Hastings WorkBC office.
+Sean has been with Binners’ Project since 2021 and has over 15 years experience working in social services - both in frontline and leadership roles - with a focus on mental health and addictions.
+Along the way he has gained valuable insight into running a social enterprise through his work at Starworks Packaging & Assembly and has spent time working in the DTES as the Manager of the East Hastings WorkBC office.

 Originally from England, but raised in New Zealand, Flora now happily identifies Vancouver as home.
 Flora has spent much of her time engaging with local market communities across Metro Vancouver, and it was this interest along with the focus in community-led programming that drew her to Binners’ Project.